tonganknight/Horiseon-project/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 Changed paragraph size from 16px to 20px to align with mock photo also added max width attribute of 600px

-Added benefits paragraph to seperate paragraphs for each section
+Added benefits paragraph to seperate paragraph styles for each section

-Added search-engine-optimization span to move optimize on another level
+Added search-engine-optimization span to move "optimize" below the other element

 Added online-reputation-management span display block to move the element down